-I've always loved bright colorful eyeshadow, but the catch was that I didn't feel confident enough to wear them and even when I did, I still didn't feel comfortable enough to wear them casually or other than for an evening event.
-However, seeing amazing makeup artists' work online and bloggers doing creative makeup looks is always a good reminder for me that color on the eye can be wearable and can be made simple, flattering, look subtle and most importantly comfortable.
+I've always loved bright colorful eyeshadow, but the catch was that I didn't feel confident enough to wear them, and even when I did, I still didn't feel comfortable enough to wear them unless it was for an evening event.
+However, seeing amazing makeup artists' work online and bloggers doing creative makeup looks is always a good reminder for me that color on the eye can be wearable and can be made simple, flattering, subtle and, most importantly, comfortable.

-First of all there are some tricks that I've talked about before that help me make wear a crazy eyeshadow color like bright yellow.
-Check it out here.
+First of all, there are some tricks that help me wear a crazy eyeshadow color like bright yellow and you can find everything about it here.

 How to do a wearable colorful eye makeup look: